 Space Development Matrix

 The SDM is a global, interactive, expert community driven and systematic approach to human development and settlement in space.
 It provides an overview of the challenges ahead with the ability to track and focus on very specific pathways and possible routes forward in all areas of human activity in space – including the actual tools needed to do so – no matter the location.
 SDM provides an organic, peer managed and evolving technological roadmap to settling the Moon, Mars, and/or Free space.
-It is also the ultimate networking, source of mutual support and toolbox for hose working to build the first human colonies in space.
+It is also the ultimate networking, source of mutual support and toolbox for those working to build the first human colonies in space.

 When building a house or even a skyscraper, every architect and contractor begins with a clear understanding of everything that will be needed to build it, make it operable for its purpose.
 No one ever undertakes such an endeavor without being part of an already existing culture, system and community that has already worked through essential issues over time, set basic rules, tested ideas and shared a communal level of knowledge and wisdom.
 They also understand the local and national building codes, and have a catalog to source components for the building, and each level of supply leading to that sourcing is able to source its own needs and has its own standards all the way back to the basic and raw resources.
 As the planning and construction proceed, experts with experience in the region can advise on the designs and materials that work best in that climate and environment.